Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-i-sections-2.md

   />
 </head>

 nodectl will continue the quick installation.
-You can continue to sit back and relax while the Node is installed.
+You can continue to sit back and relax while the node is installed.

 You can watch the progress through the progress bar indicator as each component is installed.

 *percentage completion will vary.*

 ### Swapping
-Handle setting up the Node's swap file
+Handle setting up the node's swap file

 <MacWindow>
 nodectl installing [ mainnet ]<br />